-Permission to Post pdf of Presentation on CWEMF Website: Indicate Yes or No Abstract:
+Permission to Post pdf of Presentation on CWEMF Website: Indicate Yes or No

 Agricultural development, including shifts to more water-intensive crops, combined with climate variability, are placing larger demands on the sustainability of water resources in many regions across the United States.
-In the Salinas Valley, conjunctive use has resulted in surface-water and groundwater depletion and caused related secondary effects such as reduced surface-water deliveries, streamflow depletion,, seawater intrusion,, saline irrigation practices, and potential habitat degradation.
-In the Salinas Valley, competing interests for flood-control, environmental, municipal, and agricultural needs are creating new challenges and demands on conjunctive use of groundwater and surface water and sustainability of the resources owing to increased crop rotation of high-value crops, salinity irrigation flushing demands, and environmental flows, and new augmentations such as the reuse of recycled water and dual-reservoir operation for flood control, water use, and enhanced dry-season releases.
+In the Salinas Valley, conjunctive use has resulted in surface-water and groundwater depletion and caused related secondary effects such as reduced surface-water deliveries, streamflow depletion, seawater intrusion, saline irrigation practices, and potential habitat degradation.
+In the Salinas Valley, competing interests for flood-control, environmental, municipal, and agricultural needs are creating new challenges and demands on conjunctive use of groundwater and surface water.
+Threats to sustainability of the resources include increased crop rotation of high-value crops, salinity irrigation flushing demands, and environmental flows.
+Mitigation and adaptation measures of sustainability include new augmentations such as the reuse of recycled water and dual-reservoir operation for flood control, water use, and enhanced dry-season releases.
 The "One Water" model (MODFLOW-OWHM) is used in conjunction with the Basin Characterization Model (BCM) and Hydrological Simulation Program-Fortran (HSPF) precipitation-runoff models to provide a complete simulation of the entire watershed and related aquifers, surface-water networks, and landscape.
-This suite of models and related analysis tools provides the integrated hydrologic framework needed to simulate and analyze these complex and changing sets of supplies and demands of conjunctive use in one of the largest agricultural settings in the USA.
-The "One Water" modeling framework not only embeds spatially- and temporally- varying climate into the simulation of supply and demand, but also facilitates the assessment of sustainability within the context of climate variability, and landscape changes, and related adaptation analysis.
-One Water is able to capture the use and movement of water across rapidly changing land and water use scenarios, and illustrates the importance of simulating fully-linked conjunctive use for evaluating the sustainability of limited water resources.
+This suite of models and related analysis tools provides the integrated hydrologic framework needed to simulate and analyze complex and changing sets of supplies and demands on conjunctive use in one of the most highly valued and productive agricultural settings in the USA.
+The "One Water" modeling framework not only embeds spatially and temporally varying climate into the simulation of supply and demand, but also facilitates the assessment of sustainability within the context of climate variability, landscape changes, and related adaptation analysis.
+One Water is able to capture the use and movement of water across rapidly changing land and water use scenarios, and illustrates the importance of simulating fully coupled conjunctive use for evaluating the sustainability of limited water resources.